 In the end, I was really happy with the day and the tour itself.
-We ended up being with Sharon for over two hours and she was really cool, taking pictures and video of us even without us needing to ask.
+We ended up being with Sue for over two hours and she was really cool, taking pictures and video of us even without us needing to ask.
 She also knows EVERYTHING about the region.
 She also apparently got questions from every tour guide and hotel/motel operator in the neighborhood about the location… since everyone I asked had to ask her… since it’s her property…

 Well whatever, at least I can save you the trouble if you’re going to the neighborhood without a tour and want to find this most elusive of meme locations.

 And while it didn’t help us find the place they took the hobbits to Isengard…the Lord of the Rings location guidebook did help us find tons of other really awesome places.
 Must-buy for anyone going to New Zealand who has ever seen the movies.